 TITLE I PROGRAM DESCRIPTION

-Title 1 is a federal funded program which was reauthorized under the Every Student Suceeds Act.
+Title 1 is a federally funded program that was reauthorized under the Every Student Succeeds Act.
 The law amends the Elementary and Secondary Act of 1965 (ESEA), and replaces the No Child Left Behind Act.
 The act contains four basic principles: stronger accountability for results; increased flexibility and local control; more choices for parents and students; and an emphasis on research-based instructional strategies.
 Title 1 supports state and local school reform efforts by offering improved teaching and learning opportunities to help low-achieving students meet our state's challenging academic content and performance standards.

 Individual public schools with elevated low socio-economic rates may use Title 1 funds to operate a school-wide program that upgrades the instructional program for the whole school.
 School-wide programs are based on effective means of improving student achievement and include strategies to support parental involvement.
 Title 1 offers a variety of services for participating schools, which may include: additional teachers and support staff, extra time for instruction, a variety of teaching methods and materials, smaller classes, and additional training and professional development for staff.